Cistron/cistron.github.io/splats/hpc1.md

 Once Dr. Pringle has approved your account, you will receive another email.

-Log into the [Tier 2 SAFE](https://www.archer.ac.uk/tier2/) again.
+Log onto the [Tier 2 SAFE](https://www.archer.ac.uk/tier2/) again.
 When you mouse over `login accounts`, you should now see the username you picked next to `@Cirrus` listed in the menu.

 Click on the link to get taken to your `Login accounts details`, which contains usage and budget statistics for your HPC use (more about this in term 2).